InsertX2k/FortranExamples/README.md

 <br>

-#### I used repl.it's IDLE to work on fortran, because I don't know how to install Fortran and GNU GCC Compiler for Windows.
+#### I used repl.it's IDLE to work on fortran, because I was too lazy to install the compilers on my PC.
 <br>

 ## License? <br>